 Butler chose Nebraska over West Virginia and Arizona State and also visited Rutgers.
 He had numerous other offers including Big Ten schools Illinois, Indiana, Iowa, Michigan, Minnesota and Purdue.
 Butler also competed in track and field and made the honor roll as a junior.

 Tony was born on Oct.
 17, 1997, and is the son of Angel Butler.
-He is a finance major and ethnic studies major and a three-time member of the Nebraska Scholar-Athlete Honor Roll.
-He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
-Tony has volunteered his time with the Nebraska Football Road Race, Husker Heroes, and local hospital outreach visits.
+He is an ethnic studies major.
+Tony has volunteered his time with the Nebraska Football Road Race, Husker Heroes, Boo at the Zoo and local hospital and school outreach visits.